 - a.
 Vacating a Discretionary Interim Suspension.
 A Hearing Panel or DEC Counsel may vacate an Interim Suspension Order issued pursuant to Article 2.1.a (Discretionary Interim Suspension) if Respondent demonstrates by a preponderance of the evidence (a standard of review that means "more probable than not," i.e., evidence which shows that, as a whole, the matter sought to be proved is more probable than not to have occurred) that: - 1.
 Respondent did not engage in the conduct or alleged conduct that was the basis for the Interim Suspension Order, and - 2.
-Vacating the Interim Suspension Order would be in the public interest. - b.
+Vacating the Interim Suspension Order would be in the public interest.

+- b.
 Vacating an Automatic Interim Suspension.
-A Hearing Panel or DEC Counsel may vacate an Interim Suspension Order issued pursuant to Article 2.1.b (Automatic Interim Suspension) if: - 1.
-Respondent files a Petition to Vacate and provesdemonstrates by a preponderance of the evidence (a standard of review that means "more probable than not," i.e., evidence which shows that, as a whole, the matter sought to be proved is more probable than not to have occurred) that Respondent was not the subject of the Criminal Conviction, Civil Liability, or Professional Discipline, the Criminal Conviction, Civil LiabilityFinding, or Professional Discipline has been vacated or reversed, or the financial professional license or registration that was voluntarily terminated or suspended in response to while the Respondent was the subject of a Regulatory Action or Investigation has been reinstated; or Respondent was not the subject of the Criminal Conviction, Civil Finding, or Professional Discipline, and - 2.
-CFP Board Enforcement Counsel does not establish by a preponderance of the evidence that there are grounds for a discretionary interim suspension under Article 2.1.a. - c.
+A Hearing Panel or DEC Counsel may vacate an Interim Suspension Order issued pursuant to Article 2.1.b (Automatic Interim Suspension) if: - Respondent demonstrates by a preponderance of the evidence (a standard of review that means "more probable than not," i.e., evidence which shows that, as a whole, the matter sought to be proved is more probable than not to have occurred) that the Criminal Conviction, Civil Finding, or Professional Discipline has been vacated or reversed, the financial professional license or registration that was voluntarily terminated or suspended while the Respondent was the subject of a Regulatory Action or Investigation has been reinstated, or Respondent was not the subject of the Criminal Conviction, Civil Finding, or Professional Discipline, and - 2.
+Enforcement Counsel does not establish by a preponderance of the evidence that there are grounds for a discretionary interim suspension under Article 2.1.a. - c.
 Request for Order to Vacate.
-Respondent has engaged or Enforcement Counsel may request in conduct writing that poses a significant threat to DEC Counsel issue an order vacating an Interim Suspension Order.
-A party opposing a written request may file a response within 14 calendar days of service of the public or significantly impinges upon written request, or at such other time that DEC Counsel directs.
-The party requesting the reputation order may file a reply within 5 calendar days of service of the profession or response, or at such other time that DEC Counsel directs.
+Respondent or Enforcement Counsel may request in writing that DEC Counsel issue an order vacating an Interim Suspension Order.
+A party opposing a written request may file a response within 14 calendar days of service of the written request, or at such other time that DEC Counsel directs.
+The party requesting the order may file a reply within 5 calendar days of service of the response, or at such other time that DEC Counsel directs.